(a) Development is sustainable and encompasses the social, spiritual, cultural and economic well-being of the people.

 (b) Never undertake an activity unless it is initiated and supported by the community and its leaders.

-(c) The ultimate test of development policies is their long-term effect on the lives of the vulnerable and marginalized members of the community, especially women and children.
+(c) The ultimate test of development policies is their long-term effect on the lives of the vulnerable and marginalised members of the community, especially women and children.

 (d) Sustainable development involves the use of all resources for the benefit of future as well as present generations.